How To Tune A Guitar For Beginners: Master Your Strings Like a Pro in No Time!

 • Pull strings out away from you

-• Pull up and down on the strings
+• Pull up and push down on each string

 • Repeat this process